 HB 1251 Plesa, Mihaela (F)(D) Relating to eligibility for the exemption from ad valorem taxation of the residence homestead of the surviving spouse of certain first responders.

-Companions: SB 300 Hinojosa, Chuy(D) (Refiled from 87R Session) SB 288 Hinojosa, Chuy(D) (Identical) 12-15-22 S Filed
+Companions: SB 300 Hinojosa, Chuy(D) (Refiled from 87R Session) SB 288 Hinojosa, Chuy(D) (Identical) 2-15-23 S Introduced and referred to committee on Senate Local Government the line of duty.
+Amends 11.134(b) to require that a surviving spouse have been a resident of Texas at the time of the first responder's death.

-Defines "first responder" to include a special agent of U.S. Immigration and Customs Enforcement, an officer or border patrol agent of U.S. customs and Border Protection or an immigration enforcement agent or deportation officer of U.S. Department of Homeland Security for purposes of the exemption for the surviving spouse of a first responder killed in the line of duty.
-Requires that a surviving spouse have been a resident of Texas at the time of the first responder's death.
+Defines "first responder" to include a special agent of U.S. Immigration and Customs Enforcement, an officer or border patrol agent of U.S. customs and Border Protection or an immigration enforcement agent or deportation officer of U.S. Department of Homeland Security for purposes of the exemption for the surviving spouse of a first responder killed in